-Student records, including admissions papers, registrations, grades and other supporting data are maintained in the Registrar's Office.
+Student records, including admissions and registration documents, grades and other supporting data are maintained in the Registrar's Office.
 Any student wishing to challenge the content of his/her educational records should notify the Director for Admissions and Data Management Services/Registrar in writing.